 Helmet strap should fit a finger through.
 Also note the small band that holds the excess webbing to the left of the finger.

-Some helmets have a loop or band where you can tuck the excess strap away (like the helmet above), although many don’t.
-If the strap feels like a floppy issue, you can always add a small rubberband on the strap to hold down the excess webbing.
+Some helmets have a loop or band where you can tuck the excess strap away so it doesn’t flop or blow in the wind (like the helmet above), although many don’t.
+If the strap feels like a floppy issue, you can always add your own small rubber band to the strap to hold down the excess webbing.

 Certifications